haxsaw/actuator-docs/source/manual/overview.rst

 1. *Create the required models*.
 The infrastructure model can be used alone with no other models, but to use a configuration or execution model, you must also have a namespace model.
 Which you need depends on what you're trying to accomplish.
 2. *Create the appropriate proxy*.
-The provisioner proxy object performs two tasks: it holds the credentials used to communicate with particular cloud provider, and it also provides various factory methods to yield API objects that facilitate communication with the cloud's API.
+The :ref:`provisioner proxy object<multi-cloud-proxies>` performs two tasks: it holds the credentials used to authenticate with particular cloud provider, and it also provides various factory methods to yield API objects that facilitate communication using the cloud's API.
 3. *Create instances of the models*.
 These are just Python classes, and so you create instances of them in the normal manner you would for instance creation.
 4. *Create an orchestrator*, providing it the model instances and the proxy.